GuillaumeWaignier/kafka-apm-example/README.md

 > Use version **1.9.1** of OpenTelemetry agent.

-You need to had the Java option *-Dotel.instrumentation.common.experimental.suppress-messaging-receive-spans=true*
+You need to had the Java option *-Dotel.instrumentation.common.experimental.suppress-messaging-receive-spans=true* (see [github issue](https://github.com/open-telemetry/opentelemetry-java-instrumentation/discussions/4509))

 # Architecture of collect